naaa760/evo2/README.md

 ‼️Notice:

-- I have created a demo video for this project because it uses Modal AI, which offers only a 2-day free tier.
-Since the free access expires quickly, I recorded the video to show how the project works.
+- I have created a demo video for this project because it uses Modal AI, which offers only a 30-day free tier.
+Since the free access expires quickly because of calling the API to fetch the data, I recorded the video to show how the project works.
 You can still run the project locally on your machine by following the provided instructions.
 EVO2 is an advanced AI-powered platform for predicting the pathogenicity of single nucleotide variants in DNA.
 It helps researchers and healthcare professionals determine whether tiny changes in a person's genetic code are likely to cause diseases.

 just add this env in the frontend file